Railway

 Persistent storage: /data Railway volume

-If the optional viewer is enabled, protect it with authentication.
-The viewer is useful for inspecting sessions, memory, tool calls, timelines, and health state, but it may expose sensitive project and prompt data.
-Do not expose it directly without access control.
+The optional viewer is useful for inspecting sessions, memory, tool calls, timelines, and health state, but it may expose sensitive project and prompt data.
+Do not expose it directly without authentication.

 UPSTREAM_URL="http://${{agentmemory.RAILWAY_PRIVATE_DOMAIN}}:8082"